carthage-college/django-djlabour/README.md

 # django-djlabour
-Django apps for interacting with the Automatic Data Processing API.
+Django apps for interacting with the Automatic Data Processing (ADP) API.